Fox-ML-infrastructure/FoxML_Core/LEGAL/INCIDENT_RESPONSE_PLAN.md

 **Key characteristics:**
 - **No vendor-hosted infrastructure** — No servers, databases, or cloud services operated by vendor
 - **No client data processing** — Vendor does not process, store, or transmit client data
-- **Limited incident surface** — Incidents are limited to code delivery, support communications, and consulting engagements
+- **Limited incident surface** — Incidents are limited to code delivery and support communications

 **This plan covers incident detection, response, and notification procedures.**